owhite/OTHER/odrive_vscode_tutorial.md

 ### Debugging using openocd
 The openocd project is yet another amazing [open source effort](http://openocd.org/) that enables users to move compiled code on to microprocessors.
 It works for an incredible number of chips, including the STM32405.
 It handles that in part by packing a ot of the configuration for flashing the STM32 chip is located in the stlink-v2.cfg and stm32f4f.cfg files.

 But the other thing that openocd can do to do on-chip debugging.
-This means you can:
+This means you can look for bugs or find out what is happening when configuring odrive.
+You can:
 * Start your program, and at the same time connect odrivetool
+* Examine variables when you run commands in odrivetool
-* Specify just anything that might impact the behavior of odrive
+* Specify just about anything that might impact the behavior of odrive
 * Stop and start the program based specified conditions
-* Examine what has happened
-* To look for bugs or find out what is happening when youre configuring the odrive

 And by the way, it is absolutely astonishing that any of this is possible.
-It is an amazing world.
+Debuggers are incredible and this, is an amazing world to live in.

-GDB can do four main kinds of things (plus other things in support of these) to help you catch bugs in the act:

 set logging on
 set logging off